dwrobel/flatcam/README.md

 - added ability to create new scripts and open scripts in FlatCAM Script Editor
 - the Code Editor tab name is changed according to the task; 'save' and 'open' buttons will have filters installed for the QOpenDialog fit to the task
+- added ability to run a FlatCAM Tcl script by double-clicking on the file

 17.03.2019